-Affiliation: University of Minho
+Affiliation: University of Minho, PT

 Keywords: Tissue Engineering, Scaffold-free, Cell Sheets, Vascularization